-This course will include topics designed to acquaint the student with the campus community, classroom expectations, counseling services, testing, and other experiences incidental to a successful adjustment to college life.
-Also covered are study skills, note taking, stress and fitness, and human relationships.
-Freshman Seminar: Bettering Life Utilizing Education is a required course for all freshmen except those who meet one of the six exemptions listed in the KCKCC catalog.
-Freshman Seminar: Bettering Life Utilizing Education requirement.
-Should a student not pass this one-hour orientation course, he/she assumes the responsibility to re-enroll each semester until the course is satisfactorily completed.
+This course will include topics designed to acquaint the student with KCKCC resources and the campus community, classroom expectations, goal setting, time management, and other experiences incidental to a successful adjustment to college life.
+Also covered are study skills, note-taking, stress management, and personal/interpersonal development.
+BLUE 0101 Freshman Seminar is a required course for all freshmen except those who meet one of the six (6) exemptions listed in the KCKCC catalog.
+BLUE 0101 Freshman Seminar is a Graduation requirement.
+Should a student not pass this one-hour orientation course, they assume the responsibility to re-enroll each semester until the course is satisfactorily completed.

-Biomanufacturing - BMFR
+BIOMANUFACTURING - BMFR

-BMFR-0100 Survey of Biomanufacturing
+BMFR-0100 SURVEY OF BIOMANUFACTURING

 This survey course provides students with basic training on the field of biomanufacturing production.
 Students are introduced to an understanding of the career opportunities and basic technical skills required in high-demand, high-skill careers in bio-manufacturing.
-This course will include an introduction to the local Life Science industry and related career opportunities and employment requirements; the basic math and technical skills required of an entry-level position; and basic knowledge of documentation, safety, and bioproccess requirements in a biomanufacturing facility.
+This course will include an introduction to the local Life Science industry and related career opportunities and employment requirements; the basic math and technical skills required of an entry-level position; and basic knowledge of documentation, safety, and bioprocess requirements in a biomanufacturing facility.
 Upon completion of this course, the students will earn an OSHA-10 Safety card.

 Pre-requisites: Meet qualifying scores on Accuplacer, Accuplacer Reading score of 240.